MJeat/Documentation/Cyber-Projects/DevSecOps/Phase-2-4.md

   - Then, go to `Access Control` > `Applications`
 - Click Add an Application > Self-hosted.
 - Application Name: My Secure App.
+- Session Duration: 24 Hours `(Note: This is the "how long it remembers your login cache before asking you to give your email verification again")`
 - Add Public Hostname:
   - Default
   - Subdomain: `dockerweb`